minaduki-sora/yolov5_adversarial/adv_patch_gen/conv_visdrone_2_yolo/README.md

 Note: The classes to consider and any additional re-assingment of classes must be done with variables `CLASS_2_CONSIDER` and `CLASS_ID_REMAP` inside `conv_visdrone_2_yolo_fmt.py`.

-Can use optional params `low_dim_cutoff` and `low_area_cutoff` to cutoff bunding boxes that do not satisfy a minimum box dimenison or area percentage cutoff.
+Can use optional params `low_dim_cutoff` and `low_area_cutoff` to cutoff bunding boxes that do not satisfy a minimum box dimension or area percentage cutoff.

 ```shell
 # example conversion of VisDrone train, val and test set annotations to YOLO format.
 Use -h for all options